-Intercessor Lead us to a place of wholeness and make each of us an agent of healing in the world.
-We pray for Charles, Frank, Jeannine, Dez, Charles, Pat, Kelly, Tobias, Sekony, Ashley, Anne, Pedie, Jenny, Donald, Antonio, Sheila, Mary, Ruth, Eileen, Larry, Tom, Ted, and Peggy, for those close to us, for those who have asked for our prayers today, and for those we now name silently or aloud.... (silence is kept) Cantor Let us pray to the Lord.
+Intercessor For all those in danger and need: the sick and the suffering, prisoners, captives, and their families, the hungry, homeless, and oppressed.
+For those who have asked for our prayers: Frank, Jeannine, Dez, Charles, Pat, Kelly, Tobias, Sekony, Ashley, Anne, Pedie, Jenny, Donald, Antonio, Sheila, Mary, Ruth, Eileen, Larry, Tom, Ted, and Peggy.